NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/deploying.md

 If no network is specified, Hardhat Ignition will run against an in-memory instance of Hardhat Network.

 In the sample `LockModule` above, two module parameters are used: `unlockTime` which will default to the 1st of Jan 2030 and `lockedAmount` which will default to one Gwei.
 You can learn more about overriding these values by providing your own module parameters during deployment in our [Deploying a module](/ignition/docs/guides/deploy#defining-parameters-during-deployment) guide.

+Hardhat Ignition, introduced in Hardhat v3, brings several improvements to the deployment process:

+1. Declarative deployments: Define your entire deployment pipeline in a single, easy-to-understand module.
+2. Built-in error handling and recovery: Automatically resume deployments from where they left off if interrupted.
+3. Improved testability: Easily integrate deployments into your test suite.
+4. Enhanced modularity: Create reusable deployment modules for different parts of your project.

 Read more about Hardhat Ignition generally in the [Hardhat Ignition documentation](/ignition).